InterDigitalInc/HRFAE/README.md

 1. Download the [pretrained model](https://partage.imt.fr/index.php/s/rXyiDj6xR9irJ6z) to the folder `logs/001/`.

 2. Upload test images in the folder `/test/input` and run the test file.
 The output images will be saved in the folder `/test/output`.
-You can change the desired target age with --target_age.
+You can change the desired target age with `--target_age`.
     ```
     python test.py --config 001 --target_age 65
     ```